openedx-unsupported/devstack/README.rst

 A Devstack installation includes the following Open edX components by default:

-* The Learning Management System (LMS)
+* The Learning Management System (LMS).
-* The Learning micro-frontend (A.K.A the new Courseware experience)
+* LMS micro-frontends, including Gradebook and Learning (a.k.a. the "new courseware experience").
 * Open Response Assessments (ORA2), among other LMS plug-ins.
+* Discussion Forums.
-* Open edX Studio
+* Open edX Studio, including the Library- and Course-Authoring micro-frontends.
-* Discussion Forums
-* E-Commerce
-* Credentials
-* Notes
+* E-Commerce, including the Payment micro-frontend.
-* Course Discovery
+* Course Discovery, including the Publisher micro-frontend.
+* Credentials.
+* Notes.
-* Open edX Search
+* Open edX Search.
-* A demonstration Open edX course
+* A demonstration Open edX course.
-* The Publisher and Gradebook micro-frontends

 It also includes the following extra components:

-* XQueue
+* XQueue and an example XQueue consumer.
-* The Program Console micro-frontend
+* Registrar, including the Program Console micro-frontend.
-* The Library Authoring micro-frontend
-* edX Registrar service.
-* The course-authoring micro-frontend

 .. contents:: **Table of Contents:**